The Top Sustainability Reporting Standards in 2023

 What is Sustainability Reporting?

-Governments, companies, investors, and NGOs use sustainability reporting (and reports) to share their performance and impacts on a wide range of sustainability topics, including their environmental footprint, greenhouse gas (GHG) emissions, materials and resource use, and supply chain sustainability.
-Sustainability reports are the primary way organizations publicly communicate their environmental risks, opportunities, and practices to stakeholder groups like investors, government regulators, partners, employees, and customers, so each one can make informed decisions.
+Governments, companies, investors, and NGOs use sustainability reporting (and reports) to share and understand performance and impacts on a wide range of sustainability topics, including greenhouse gas (GHG) emissions, biodiversity impacts, materials and resource use, and supply chain sustainability.
+Sustainability reports are the primary way organizations publicly communicate their environmental risks, opportunities, and practices to stakeholder groups like investors, regulators, partners, employees, and customers, so each can make informed decisions.

 For anyone working in sustainability, ESG, and, increasingly, corporate finance, sustainability reporting and disclosure has become the fastest-growing type of non-financial reporting over the last ten years.
-90% of the largest 500 companies by market cap published a sustainability report in 2019, up from 86% in 2018.
-And many more companies have adopted sustainability reporting in the past few years.
+96% of the largest 500 companies by market cap published a sustainability report in 2022, up from 86% in 2018.
+Many more companies have adopted sustainability reporting in the past two years.

 Voluntary GRI Sustainability Reporting Growth (1999-2021)